sensus261/weather-forecast/README.md

 ./infrastructure/scripts/git/install-git-hooks.sh
 ```

+## 💡 Good to know

+The project is still in development stages.
+Some logic needs to be refactored, other enhanced and other completely rewritten.
+Use this project as a reference, not as a final product.

 🤞 I hope that this project will be useful to you!
 If you have any questions or feedback, please feel free to reach out!